dawranliou/dawranliou.com/content/about.md

 style more, it became apparent that neither languages are good enough for me.
 Then I found my current favorite language, Clojure.[^1]

-I left KLA after five and a half years, and joined [Kira Systems] to work on Clojure and [ClojureScript] full time.
-(Finally the dream came true!)
-At Kira, we've built a successful B2B SaaS product to solve contract reviewing/analysis for the Legal Tech Industry using Machine Learning.
-Though personally I don't work on our home-grown, hand-crafted, fine-tuned, artisan ML engine, I really enjoyed working with the ML researchers and learning the domain knowledge.
-This is probably one of the best perks of being a software developer - we get the opportunities to learn different domains and different industries.
+After five and a half years, I left KLA and joined [Kira Systems] to work on Clojure and [ClojureScript] full time.
+(Finally, the dream came true!)
+At Kira, we've built a successful B2B SaaS product to solve contract reviewing/analysis using Machine Learning for the Legal Tech Industry.
+Though I don't work on our home-grown, hand-crafted, fine-tuned, artisan ML engine, I enjoyed working with the ML researchers and learning the domain knowledge.
+This is probably one of the best perks of being a software developer - we get the opportunities to learn different domains and industries.

-Kira was acquired by [Litera] in September, 2021.
-Litera a much bigger company than Kira, with several products to offer to the legal world.
+Kira was acquired by [Litera] in September 2021.
+Litera is a much bigger company than Kira, with several products to offer to the legal world.
 It'll be interesting to see how Clojure will thrive in this industry.
-And I'm excited for what's coming next!
+And I'm excited about what's coming next!

 ## What I'm doing now {#now}